 8. Atlassian

 Atlassian’s homepage is structured to cater to a diverse audience.
-The design is consistent and accessible, and users can easily find solutions tailored to their needs through clear CTA.
+The design is consistent and accessible, which enhances the overall customer experience by making it easy for users to navigate and find solutions tailored to their needs through clear CTA.

 Key Takeaway: Tailor your homepage to different user segments.
 Consistent design and clear calls-to-action help guide visitors to the right product or service.